KnowMe-Bench: Benchmarking Person Understanding for Lifelong Digital Companions: Methodology

 \subsection{Stage II: Atomic Narrative Unit (ANU) Extraction (Module B)}

 To expose micro-evidence, Module B decomposes raw segments into \textbf{Atomic Narrative Units (ANU)}—the smallest auditable carriers of experience.
 We formally define an ANU as a tuple:

-where $\mathrm{id}$ is the unique identifier, $t^{\text{anch}}$ is the verbatim temporal anchor, $\ell$ is the mandatory location, and $C$ is a structured cognitive record containing five primitives: \emph{Action, Dialogue, Environment, Background,} and \emph{Mind}.
+where $\mathrm{id}$ is the unique identifier, $t^{\text{anch}}$ is the temporal anchor, $\ell$ is the mandatory location, and $C$ is a structured cognitive record containing five primitives: \emph{Action, Dialogue, Environment, Background,} and \emph{Mind}.
+To ensure global retrievability in million-token contexts, $t^{\text{anch}}$ is not restricted to a coarse verbatim date string.
+When the source text provides underspecified or scene-level time expressions, the timeline agent synthesizes micro-granularity anchors consistent with the local narrative flow (e.g., second-level offsets within a scene), so that each ANU is indexed by the globally unique tuple $(\mathrm{id}, t^{\text{anch}}, \ell, C)$.
+During evaluation, models are not required to reproduce the literal timestamp token.
+Instead, temporal tasks score whether the model recovers the correct duration, relative order, or trigger--event linkage induced by these anchors.
 To ensure granularity, we impose hard constraints on the complexity of $C$ (e.g., decomposing abstract states into observable micro-behaviors), ensuring the substrate captures the high-density ``micro-texture'' of memory.